 In August 2017, the FASB issued ASU No. 2017-12, Derivatives and Hedging (Topic 815), Targeted Improvements to Accounting for Hedging Activities.
 The objectives of the new guidance are to: (1) improve the transparency and understandability of information conveyed to financial statement users about an entity's risk management activities by better aligning the entity's financial reporting for hedging relationships with those risk management activities, and (2) reduce the complexity of and simplify the application of hedge accounting by preparers.
 This update is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-Currently, the Company participates in limited activities in fair value and cash flow hedging relationships.
-However, the Company continues to evaluate the impact this guidance will have on its consolidated financial statements.
+Historically, the Company has participated in limited activities in fair value and cash flow hedging relationships.
+As a result, the adoption of ASU No. 2017-12 is not expected to have a material impact on the Company's consolidated financial statements.